Tillerson Given Chance to Deny ‘Moron’ Comment, Doesn’t Take It

 Tillerson went on to say that he calls Trump “Mr. President,” and that the two have “a very open, frank, and candid” relationship.

-NBC reported that Tillerson made the remark — which a reporter clarified to indicate was actually “fucking moron” — in July, after President Trump told a group of national security leaders that the U.S. should expand its nuclear arsenal tenfold.
+NBC reported that Tillerson made the remark — which a reporter clarified to indicate was actually “fucking moron” — in July, after President Trump told a group of national-security leaders that the U.S. should expand its nuclear arsenal tenfold.
 Trump denied the incident ever happened, and threatened to pull the network’s broadcasting license over its reporting.

-Tapper also asked Tillerson about comments made by his friend Senator Bob Corker, who said on Friday that President Trump, by publicly undermining Tillerson repeatedly, had “castrated” the secretary of state.
+Tapper also asked Tillerson about comments made by his friend Senator Bob Corker, who said on Friday that President Trump, by publicly undermining Tillerson repeatedly, had “castrated” the secretary of State.

 Tillerson again dodged the question, but maintained that Trump is an “unconventional” and “very unique” president whose agenda he fully supports.
 Tapper pressed him on the castration comment, and Tillerson joked, “I checked, I’m fully intact.”